wp-plugins/qzzr-shortcode/readme.txt

 = What is Qzzr? =

 [Qzzr](http://www.qzzr.co) is a web app that helps anybody build beautiful engaging quizzes.
-It\'s great for driving social traffic, generating qualified leads, presenting targeted offers, and tracking scores.
+It's great for driving social traffic, generating qualified leads, presenting targeted offers, and tracking scores.
 [Learn more about Qzzr](http://www.qzzr.co).

 = Why is this plugin useful? =